Brand Deep Dive

 When a promo code beats the member rate

 Most active Four Seasons promo codes are 10–25% off and layer on top of the member rate when they apply at all.
-Look for codes during Four Seasons's seasonal sales: No public promo codes; benefits flow through travel agent and concierge programs.
-These typically beat the standalone member rate by a meaningful margin.
+Four Seasons runs no public promo codes; benefits flow through travel agent programs instead, and these typically beat the standalone member rate by a meaningful margin.

 When the member rate wins